comporg23/math_formula_template/readme.md

 run, test, make sure you get a right result, then commit.

-i believe you know everything to be able to do this homework now.
+i believe you know everything to be able to do this lab now.

-yes, this is not just a lab, but homework.